-But a first-hand direct feedback from an editor is a very valuable tool.
+But first-hand direct feedback from an editor is a precious tool.
 Their response will usually pinpoint problems in your story.
 Don’t take their answer to heart or too personally.
 Look at it objectively and realize if it helps your story, and if it does, fix it.

 How Many Times To Submit?

 Sometimes you submit a story, and it keeps getting rejected.
 What do you do?
 How many times do you keep going?
 It’s tempting to say forever, but that’s not realistic, so let me tell you what I think.

 If you have a story that you deem perfect and match it with pro markets, and it gets rejected more than 7 times, there’s definitely something not right with it.
 I suggest you go back to that story and take it to a critique group.
 See if you can make it better.
 See if there are some things that you don’t see.
 A short story submission strategy is good, but it’s only as good as the material you are submitting.

 Just keep in mind that this is not a hard rule: I’ve seen stories rejected 16 or 20 times only to be eventually accepted by a Pro market without any changes.
 That’s to prove that acceptance is a combination of what the editor likes and what their market had already published or has in their inventory.
 Sometimes your story is perfect, but it’s too similar to another story published last month.
 In that case, you are out of luck.